There are several minerals that the body needs to function normally and remain healthy. Some of these minerals are better known than others.

 - Boron helps with the metabolism of minerals and diet.
 It helps the gastrointestinal tract absorb these nutrients from food.
 This also helps to provide other improvements in the body.
 Certain nutrients help to promote a healthier sexual function.
 Some nutrients play a critical role in maintaining proper blood circulation throughout the body.
 Additionally, several other nutritional deficiencies can cause hormone imbalances.

 - Boron can also yield mental benefits.
 There may be an improvement in cognitive function among men who increase their intake of boron.
 Studies also show boron may improve hand-eye coordination.
 The mineral also plays a role in maintaining proper memory function.

 - Some studies show that boron is critical for the absorption and functions of vitamin D in the body.
 When taking boron with vitamin D, the vitamin may be more effective.
 Together, the two may also further contribute to a balance in testosterone levels.

 Side Effects Of Taking Extra Boron

-There are a few side-effects that have also been reported among people who take boron.
+There are a few side effects that people who take boron reported.
 These side-effects generally occur in people who take supplements.
 They are more likely to happen with higher doses of boron.
 Thus, careful following dosage recommendations are important.